gabanz/workshop-astra-tik-tok/README.md

     To setup your ASTRA instance, you want to run `npm exec astra-setup`

     This will do the following:
-    * Have you go to your [Astra Database](https://datastx.io/workshops) to register or login.
+    * Have you go to your [Astra DB instance](https://datastx.io/workshops) to register or login.
 There is no credit card required to sign up.
 The 'Pay as you go' option gives you a huge amount of transactions for free:
         * 30 million reads
         * 5 million writes
         * 40 gigabytes of storage